Going after organic traffic is tricky.

 Secondly, traffic doesn’t always matter.
 Really.

 It all depends on the purpose of your page.

-High-volume keywords are good for pillar pages when your goal is to increase your visibility and reach the broadest possible audience.
-You don’t care that the conversion rate might not be off the roof.
+High-volume keywords are good for pillar pages when your goal is to increase visibility and reach the broadest possible audience.
+You don’t care about the conversion rate.

-But if your page is all about selling your services, the sheer number of monthly traffic doesn’t matter.
-It’s better to have 200 visitors out of which 20 will make a purchase than 2000 out of which one or two will convert.
+But if your page is about selling your services, the sheer monthly traffic doesn’t matter.
+It’s better to have 200 visitors of which 20 will make a purchase, than to have 2000 out of which one or two will convert.

 People looking for our super popular “sports shoes” keyword are probably just browsing before they make a purchase.